SevenAteNein/config.nix-and-friends/README.md

 mount -o umask=077 /dev/disk/by-label/BOOT /mnt/boot
 ```

-Why labels: `hardware-configuration.nix` will record filesystems by
+`hardware-configuration.nix` will record filesystems by
 UUID/label, so mounting by label now keeps things unambiguous.
 (Later
-upgrade path: `disko` declares this partitioning *in the repo* so you never
+upgrade path: `disko` declares this partitioning in the repo so it need
-type it again.)
+not be typed again.)

-## Step 4 — marry the repo to this machine
+## Step 4 — Push the repo to the machine

 ```
 # generate the machine-specific file